Hummock: Cryogenic earth hummocks

 Cryogenic earth hummocks go by various names; in North America they are known as earth hummocks; the Icelandic term þúfa/thúfa (pl. þúfur/thúfur) is also used to describe them in Greenland and Iceland, and the Finnish term pounu (pl. pounut) in Fennoscandia.
 These cold-climate landforms appear in regions of permafrost and seasonally frozen ground.
 They usually develop in fine-grained soils with light to moderate vegetation in areas of low relief where there is adequate moisture to fuel cryogenic processes.
 Cryogenic earth hummocks appear in a variety of cold-ground environments, making the story of their genesis complex.
 Geologists recognize that hummocks may be polygenetic and form by a combination of forces that are yet to be well understood.
 Recent research on cryogenic hummocks has focused on their role as environmental indicators.
 Because hummocks can both form and disintegrate rapidly (well within a human lifetime) they are an ideal landform to monitor for medium range environmental change.
 There are several explanations of earth hummock formation.
 Hummocks may form as a result of clasts migrating to the surface through frost push and pull mechanisms.
 As the clasts rise they push up on the ground above forming bulging mounds.

 Oscillating cryogenic earth hummocks

 Cryogenic hummocks are found covered in vegetation in Taiga and Boreal forests.
 They are also known as active hummocks due to the freeze and thaw cycle of the ice lenses that continually occur within the organic layers of their mounds.
 The freezing of ice lenses is what causes the mounds to rise.
 When the ice lenses thaw during a forest fire, the mounds collapse until they freeze again.

 Thufurs

 Thufurs are small sized hummocks typically found in climates like that of Iceland.
-They prefer areas with seasonal freezing and maritime climates.
+They tend to occur in areas with seasonal freezing and maritime climates.
 While their sediment is rich in silt, the primary make up of these mounds is volcanic ash.
 A clear display of layers of volcanic ash is observed within these Thufurs amidst other organic matter.